breakpoint25/reactnd-project-readable/readable/README.md

 This is the front-end portion of the Readable project for the Udacity Nanodegree.

 This application was built using tools including React, Redux, and React-Router.

+## create-react-app

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).